google/flatbuffers/docs/source/Schemas.md

     meaning that any value N specified in the schema will end up representing 1<<N, or if you don't specify values at all, you'll get the sequence 1, 2, 4, 8, ...
+-   `nested_flatbuffer: table_name` (on a field): this indicates that the field (which must be a vector of ubyte) contains flatbuffer data, for which the root type is given by `table_name`.
+The generated code will then produce a convenient accessor for the nested FlatBuffer.

 ## JSON Parsing